angelomaia/discretization-soil-spectroscopy/README.md

 ### 2.1 Data Acquisition

-The dataset used in this study was obtained from the [Open Soil Spectral Library (OSSL)](https://explorer.soilspectroscopy.org/), containing over 20,000 samples from the Kellogg Soil Survey Laboratory (KSSL) of the Natural Resources Conservation Service of the United States Department of Agriculture (USDA).
-Details about the dataset and laboratory procedures can be found in the Kellogg Soil Survey Laboratory methods manual.
-The dataset includes MIR spectra (600 – 4000 cm⁻¹) and elemental concentrations for heavy metals.
-The dataset was filtered for samples with consistent data, resulting in 1,165 samples.
+The dataset used in this study was obtained from the [Open Soil Spectral Library (OSSL)](https://explorer.soilspectroscopy.org/).
+It includes MIR spectra (600 – 4000 cm⁻¹) and elemental concentrations for heavy metals.

 ---